peterhinch/micropython-micropower/README.md

 @moose measured the startup charge required by the Pyboard [here](http://forum.micropython.org/viewtopic.php?f=6&t=607).
 This corresponds to about 9mAS or 0.0025mAH.
-If we start every ten minutes, annual consumption from startup events is 0.0025 x 6 x 24 x 365 = 131mAH.
-Added to the 61mAH from standby gives 192mAH, close to the capacity of the cell.
-This sets an upper bound on the frequency of power up events to achieve the notional one year runtime.
+If we start every ten minutes, annual consumption from startup events is
+0.0025 x 6 x 24 x 365 = 131mAH.
+Adding the 61mAH from standby gives 192mAH, close to the
+capacity of the cell.
+This sets an upper bound on the frequency of power up events to achieve the notional one year runtime, although this could be doubled with an alternative button cell (see below).

-A more heavy duty test involved updating an epaper display with the following script
+A more computationally demanding test involved updating an epaper display with the following script

 ```python
 import pyb, epaper, stm